smislam/aws-workspaces-web-sagemaker-studio/README.md

   * ![image](signin.PNG "Signing in Workspace Secure Browser")
 * Once the sign In page is displayed, click on the Sign In button.
 It will open the IDP Sign In page.
   * ![image](authenticate.PNG "Authenticating with IDP")
-* After authenticated the Amazon Workspaces Secure Browser loading screen will display
+* After you are authenticated, the Amazon Workspaces Secure Browser loading screen will display
   * ![image](starting-wsb.PNG "Starting Workspace Secure Browser")
 * Once the Workspace Secure Browser is ready, you will be presented with a Chrome browser
   * ![image](wsb-landing.PNG "Workspace Secure Browser landing page")